 - On each side of the turkey, make about 8-10 1 1/2 inch long cuts into the meat.

-- Rub the entire turkey, including the cavity, with olive oil.
+- Rub the entire turkey, including the cavity, with olive oil.3/4 cup olive oil

 - Sprinkle the spice mixture over both sides of the turkey, covering every spot including putting a little bit in the cavity.
-Then press some of the spices into each of the slits you made in the meat.
+Press some of the spices into each of the slits you made in the meat.

 - At least 8 hours before your meal needs to be ready, preheat your oven to 325 degrees.